open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 ### Per-message attributes on batch operations

 All messaging operations (`publish`, `receive`, `process`, or others not covered by this specification) can describe both single and/or batch of messages.
 Attributes in the `messaging.message` or `messaging.{system}.message` namespace describe individual messages.

 For single-message operations they SHOULD be set on corresponding span.

-For batch operations, per-message attributes are usually different and cannot be set on the corresponding span.
-In such cases the attributes SHOULD be set on links.
+For batch operations, if the attribute value is the same for all messages in the batch, the instrumentation SHOULD set such attribute on the corresponding span.

+If the attribute values differ for messages in the same batch, the instrumentation SHOULD set such attributes on links.
 See [Batch receiving](#batch-receiving) for more information on correlation using links.

-Some messaging systems (e.g., Kafka, Azure Event Grid) allow publishing a single batch of messages to different topics.
-In such cases, the attributes in `messaging.destination` namespace MAY be set on links.
-Instrumentations MAY set destination attributes on the span if all messages in the batch share the same destination.
+The same approach applies to attributes in other namespaces.
+For example, some messaging systems (e.g., Kafka or Azure Event Grid) allow publishing a batch of messages to different topics in a single operation.
+In such cases, the `messaging.destination.name` attribute SHOULD be set on the publish span if the destination name is the same for all messages in the batch.
+Otherwise, it SHOULD be set on links describing  individual messages.

 ## Examples